 Florence County Museum, 111 West Cheves Street, across the street from the Francis Marion University Performing Arts Center, Florence.
-Special Exhibits Gallery, Through July 22 - "Women Artists of Black Mountain College Exhibit".
-North Carolina's Black Mountain College was an experimental and progressive landmark in American art.
-Its founders and faculty were among the most memorable men in 20th century art history: Josef Albers, Robert Rauchenberg, Buckminster Fuller, Willem de Kooning, Philip Cage, Merce Cunningham.
-But what about the women?
-Using twenty-seven artworks in a broad range of media, including painting, textiles, sculpture, ceramics, and photography, this exhibit explores the unhailed role of women artists at Black Mountain, whose own legacies often remain eclipsed by their male contemporaries.
-Community Gallery, Through Sept.
-23 - "Print Detectives," an interactive exhibit for children and families, explores the wide variety of printmaking processes exhibited throughout the Florence County Museum, along with tools and techniques used in each.
-Visitors will search for clues as they learn about relief printing, intaglio printing, lithography, and serigraphy.
-Become a Print Detective with our interactive FCM Detective Kit.
-Search the museum for clues with activities to help engage with prints throughout the museum.
-Make prints at home with a free take-away packet for visitors with simple tools and instructions.
-Ongoing - This exhibit introduces visitors to the history of the museum and its formative collections.
+Community Gallery, Ongoing - This exhibit introduces visitors to the history of the museum and its formative collections.
 This gallery also exhibits the histories and diversity of the City of Florence, and the incorporated municipalities of Florence County.
 Additionally, the Community Gallery communicates the lives, stories and accomplishments of significant past and present citizens of Florence County and members of it's communities.
-This gallery is one of two permanent exhibit spaces designed by award winning exhibit design firm, HaleySharpe Design Pee Dee History Gallery, Ongoing - This is the largest gallery space in the facility, comprising 3,300 sq. ft. of exhibit space.
-This permanent collections gallery occupies the entire second floor. east wing of the building.
+This gallery is one of two permanent exhibit spaces designed by award winning exhibit design firm, HaleySharpe Design.
+Pee Dee History Gallery, Ongoing - This is the largest gallery space in the facility, comprising 3,300 sq. ft. of exhibit space.
+This permanent collections gallery occupies the entire second floor, east wing of the building.
 Artifacts are supported by historical images and narrative interpretation, giving a comprehensive introduction to the Pee Dee region from prehistory to the present.
 This gallery is one of two permanent exhibit spaces designed by award winning exhibit design firm, HaleySharpe Design.
+Waters Gallery, Through Mar.
+30 - "2018 Pee Dee Regional Arts Competition".
 Admission: Free.
 Hours: Tue.-Sat., 10am-5pm & Sun.
 2-5pm.
 Contact: 843/676-1200 or visit (www.flocomuseum.org).